Fund Return 2025 - 2026

 Outlook

-As of Q3 2025, we expect most central banks to continue to loosen policy.
-The Fed is likely to focus more on slowing growth rather than rising inflation, with the precise timing of cuts a function of labour market data.
+We expect most central banks to continue to loosen policy.
+The Fed is likely to focus more on slowing growth rather than rising inflation, with the precise timing of cuts a function of labor market data.
 The ECB is nearing the end of its cutting cycle, but may cut one more time in 2025, especially if the euro remains strong.
 We expect the BoJ to raise interest rates again, ultimately taking rates above 1%.
 In China, monetary policy is expected to remain accommodative, but with any new policy loosening largely coming from fiscal rather than monetary policy.

 Notes